ARTICLE I: NAME

 a.
 Officers of this Association shall perform the duties usually performed by such Officers, together with such duties as shall be prescribed by the Association membership, by the Board of Directors, and by Robert's Rules of Order, Newly Revised when not in conflict with the bylaws of this Association.

 b.
-The President of the Association shall:
+The Chair of the Association shall:

 1. Preside at all meetings of the Association and the Board of Directors;